fbpx

 Cutworms are caterpillars that do serious damage in the vegetable garden, particularly when it comes to lettuce.
 A collar around the base and regular checking for pests can help control these damaging bugs in your backyard.

-Iceberg lettuce in garden - mature head
+iceberg lettuce in garden - mature head

 Harvesting iceberg lettuce